 - The primary NIH organization for research on Spinal Cord Injuries is the National Institute of Neurological Disorders and Stroke

 Spinal cord injuries can be complete or incomplete.
 With a complete spinal cord injury, the cord can't send signals below the level of the injury.
 As a result, you are paralyzed below of injury.
 With an incomplete injury, you have some movement and sensation below the injury.

 A spinal cord injury is a medical emergency.
 Immediate treatment can reduce long-term effects.
 Treatments may include medicines, braces or traction to stabilize the spine, and surgery.
-Later treatment usually includes medicine and rehabilitation therapy.
+Later treatment usually includes medicines and rehabilitation therapy.
 Mobility aids and assistive devices may help you to get around and do some daily tasks.

 NIH: National Institute of Neurological Disorders and Stroke

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)